 Each elective chosen will be studied for 200 hours (100 hours Year 9 and 100 hours Year 10.
 That is 4 x 75 minute periods per cycle)

-Subject descriptions can be found on page 9.
+Subject descriptions can be found on the pages following this section .

 Choose well, and have an enjoyable and rewarding two years of study in Stage 5.

 Studying Languages in Stage 6 (HSC)